wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365/engaged-reports-with-viva-goals/includes/activity-engagement.md

 To **Like** an activity within the Feed:

 1. Select the **Feed** tab.
-    1. The **Activity** section will display activity from across your organization, as well as from Teams and People you have followed.
+    1. The **Activity** section will display activity from across your organization, as well as from Teams and People you've followed.
     1. Each activity will display a **Like** and **Comment** icon.
 1. Select the **Like** icon to show your approval or acknowledgment of an activity.